 "If you survive your first day, I'll promote you."
 So promised George Wilson's World War II commanding officer in the hedgerows of Normandy -- and it was to be a promise dramatically fulfilled.
-From July, 1944, to the closing days of the war, from the first penetration of the Siegfried Line to the Nazis' last desperate charge in the Battle of the Bulge, Wilson fought in the thickest of the action, helping take the small towns of northern France and Belgium building by building.
+From July, 1944, to the closing days of the war, from the first penetration of the Siegfried Line to the Nazis' last desperate charge in the Battle of the Bulge, Wilson fought in the thickest of the action, helping seize small towns of northern France and Belgium.
 A member of the 4th Infantry Division, Wilson's classic saga of endurance, patience, humor, and horror is a tale for the ages.
 Rather than regurgitate a complete historical synopsis of the Fourth's exploits during this global confrontation, it is often more effective merely to understand how one individual was shaped by it all.
 Part of the following is an excerpt from Wilson's work, courtesy of Ballantine Books.
 His story is as illuminating as it is tragic:

 "It was probably very boring for most of the men to sit quietly and wait for the attack to begin.
 Especially since the jump-off dates were changed several times.